simonmichael/hledger/RELEASING.md

   - copy template, uncomment
   - replace date
   - replace XX with NEW
-  - add new changelog sections, excluding hledger-lib
+  - add new content from changelogs, excluding hledger-lib
   - remove any empty sections
   - add contributors, `git shortlog -sn OLD..NEW`
   - add summary (major release) or remove it (bugfix release)